CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 User Interface & Ease of Use

-Here's where the two diverge most visibly.
-CyberGhost's interface is almost toy-like in its simplicity (I mean that as a compliment).
-Open the app, hit the big connect button, done.
-The streaming server categories mean even a first-time VPN user can figure it out in under 60 seconds.
+Here's where these two diverge most noticeably.
+CyberGhost's interface is almost toy-like in its simplicity.
+Open the app, hit the big connect button, and you're done.
+The streaming server categories mean even someone using a VPN for the first time can figure it out in under a minute.

-ProtonVPN's interface is clean and modern, but it asks a bit more from you.
-The map view, the profile system, the Secure Core toggle — there's more to learn.
-It's not complicated, but it's built for someone who wants to understand what's happening under the hood.
-If that's not you, CyberGhost wins this round without much of a contest.
+ProtonVPN's interface is clean and modern, but it asks more from you.
+The map view, profile system, Secure Core toggle—there's more to learn.
+It's not hard, but it's built for someone who wants to understand what's happening.
+If that's not you, CyberGhost wins this round without much competition.

 Winner: CyberGhost (for beginners) / ProtonVPN (for power users)